SaifuddinSaifee/landing-page/temp.md

 Can you add similar tag like "✨ Includes 2 free certification exam vouchers (worth $198) with your course purchase" to the Expert Package

-@app
+@app @ScholarshipGuide revampv1.md

 Let's add another page called Scholarships

 Also add this to the Navbar.

-for the content of this page, here is the content:
+for the content of this page, here is the content: @ScholarshipGuide.md

+make sure you follow the theme and style as used in @courses